 Cutting Room Music recently kickstarted a new series of interviews with female composers and artists who are making an impact on the music industry today.
 Our first guest, Militia Vox, spoke to us in-depth about her background, her passions, and where she thinks the industry is headed next.

 This week, we picked the brain of another highly versatile and well-rounded artist, Nathalie Bonin.
-An accomplished violinist who started playing the instrument at age 4, Nathalie has been featured with the Jazz at Lincoln Center Orchestra, Charles Aznavour, and even Cirque du Soleil!
+An accomplished violinist who started playing the instrument at age 4, Nathalie has worked with the Jazz at Lincoln Center Orchestra, Charles Aznavour, and even Cirque du Soleil!
 She’s worked with Stevie Wonder and YES, among many others, and has toured all over the world.
 Nathalie is also an accomplished writer and composer, with her work featured in various high-profile movies and TV series.
 She recently released a beautiful album showcasing her amazing skills as a violinist, dubbed Inner Mindscapes, and has worked on a groundbreaking documentary project called Women Warriors: The Voices of Change.

 We sat down with Nathalie to learn more about her background, what drove her to become a musician, her latest projects, and how she navigates the music business world in this ‘new normal,’ post-pandemic context.